CARV-ICS-FORTH/knot/docs/user-guide.md

 > 📝 *The information in this section applies only to administrators.*

-The "admin" user has access to an additional screen named "Users".
+The "admin" user has access to additional menu items: "Cost", "Users", and "Teams".

+Selecting "Cost" from the menu on the left will redirect you to OpenCost for cost monitoring.

-The users screen is accessed by selecting "Users" from the menu on the left.
+Selecting "Users" from the menu on the left will take you to the users screen.
 Each user can be "active", meaning with access to the dashboard and services.
 Each user can also be promoted to an administrator.
 The respective actions are available in the menu presented when using the "Actions" button.
 An administrator can edit a user's email, change a user's password, impersonate, and delete a user.

 When impersonating another user, the whole interface changes to what the user sees and the user icon at the top-right of the screen darkens to signify "impersonation mode".
 The user menu provides the option to stop impersonating and return to the original user's view.

+Selecting "Teams" from the menu on the left will take you to the teams screen, where you can create new teams and manage the existing ones.